 A town measuring 4.77 square miles, Twickenham is home to an impressive three historic mansions - York House, Marble Hill House and Strawberry Hill House - all of which are distinct and notable in their architectural styling, and open to the public for those with an interest in structural design or the history of the area.
 If live music is more your cup of tea, the Cabbage Patch pub on London Road holds regular events on Sunday nights, dating back as far as 1983.

-If you live in Twickenham and would like to discover the incredible standard and high quality finish of our solid timber worktops, why not try out wood worktop sample service?
-At just £5 apiece, our samples can be delivered straight to your door, free-of-charge.
+If you live in Twickenham and would like to discover the incredible standard and high quality finish of our worktops, why not try our worktop sample service?
+With prices starting at just £5 per sample or sample pack, we will deliver straight to your door, free-of-charge.
 What's more, the cost of samples can be discounted when you place your order with us!
 So do get in touch; please telephone us on 0345 22 22 644, or email .

 Order your worktops by 12 noon for next day delivery to Twickenham.